Welshy92/heritage-housing-analysis/README.md

   - Sale Price Study.
   - Show 1st business requirement.
-  - Tickbox to show a preview of dataset.
+  - Tickbox to show a preview of the dataset.
   - Explain correlation study and its conclusions.
   - Tickbox to show regression plots.
   - Tickbox to show correlation matrix.